 Wise Business Plans’ experts systematically examine all available data so that you don’t have to, using the latest analytical and marketing information collection tools to interpret what they find and gathering the most up-to-date fiscal and statistical data to convey a definitive picture of your market and assess the full scope of a particular project.
 Each EB-5 client’s desired result is always at the forefront of the entire research and development process, from start to finish.

 By tapping into the global reservoir of information to draw forth the most relevant data models, the Wise team is able to sift through information to review, evaluate and then meet a client’s EB-5 needs for USCIS.
-The result is a high-quality plan that is not just informative, but provides a premium outcome backed by solid research and informed, expert documentation.
+The result is a high-quality EB-5 Regional Center Business plan that is not just informative but provides a premium outcome backed by solid research and informed expert documentation.

-Wise is committed to working with clients in the development and completion of all levels of the EB-5 process, including performing market analysis; reviewing the center’s potential commercial and economic impact; working to understand and meet investor concerns and government regulations; and collaborating to envision the EB-5 business ideas and requirements that each client’s project entails.
+Wise is committed to working with clients in the development and completion of all levels of the EB-5 process, including performing market analysis; reviewing the center’s potential commercial and economic impact; working to understand and meet investor concerns and government regulations, and collaborating to envision the EB-5 Regional Center business ideas and requirements that each client’s project entails.

-Once a Regional Center is approved, immigrant investors can apply for the EB-5 green card.
-Becoming part of a Regional Center Program is a good choice for the retired investor or one who isn’t interested in direct management because of the reliability and sense of security that USCIS offers investors, the advantages of being an investor without having to employ people directly or create individual job opportunities as an individual and the ease of becoming an investor with a somewhat limited role in the day-to-day operations of the project.
+Once a Regional Center is approved, immigrant investors can apply for the EB 5 investor green card.
+Becoming part of an Eb 5 immigrant investor regional center program is a good choice for the retired investor or one who isn’t interested in direct management because of the reliability and sense of security that USCIS offers investors, the advantages of being an investor without having to employ people directly or create individual job opportunities as an individual and the ease of becoming an investor with a somewhat limited role in the day-to-day operations of the project.

 There is no direct job creation requirement for investors who are members of a Regional Center, as opposed to the direct EB-5 program.
 Instead, the investor must simply satisfy stipulations by showing that 10 jobs will be made or preserved in the Regional Center area as a result of the center, as shown by an economic impact review.

-Simply by making a largely inactive investment in a limited partner role, EB-5 investors can meet government management regulations while getting a secure start on the ongoing process of becoming a resident.
+Simply by making a largely inactive investment in a limited partner role, EB-5 Regional Center investors can meet government management regulations while getting a secure start on the ongoing process of becoming a resident.

 This is an attractive option for foreign investors, such as immigrants wishing to mainly concentrate on gaining permanent residency and not wanting the burden of involved in everyday decision-making processes.
 In this manner, the Regional Center helps protect the investor by controlling the financial liability of each individual involved, limiting his or her liability to the amount originally invested.

-Getting approval for I-526 petitions can take several months for Regional Center applications, and longer for a direct EB-5 application.
+Getting approval for I 526 petition can take several months for Regional Center application, and longer for a direct EB-5 application.
 Investors must accomplish the due diligence for an EB-5 project.
-Then an investment is made, and the investor’s I-526 petition is handed over to USCIS, requesting that USCIS certify that both investor and investment are qualified for EB-5 status.
+Then investment is made, and the investor’s I-526 petition is handed over to USCIS, requesting that USCIS certify that both investor and investment are qualified for EB-5 status.
 If USCIS agrees to the investor’s request, a Conditional Green Card is issued for 30 months.

 EB-5 Regional Center programs can truly mean success for the investor who seeks a fast track to Green Card acceptance and permanent residency without the constraints of managing full-time, hands-on investments.
 All of this, while living anywhere in the country and keeping the family together, make the program a very good option for many investors.

-Cutting Through the EB-5 Red Tape with the Power of Strong Planning
+Cutting Through the EB-5 Regional Center Red Tape with the Power of Strong Planning

 It’s enough to leave any experienced business owner reeling.
 For someone newer to entrepreneurship in the U.S., it can be almost paralyzing.
 It’s in these moments that good planning becomes absolutely vital.
 A smoothly running company not only allows for easier record-keeping and information at your fingertips.
 It also makes it easier to find time and resources to manage the meticulous record-keeping necessary to stay compliant and meet or exceed USCIS reporting expectations.

-Wise EB-5 Business Plans are carefully constructed to build the kind of infrastructure and personnel and financial modeling that makes it easy to create, manage and maintain reports and information vital to retaining EB-5 Regional Center designation.
+Wise EB-5 Regional Center Business Plans are carefully constructed to build the kind of infrastructure and personnel and financial modeling that makes it easy to create, manage, and maintain reports and information vital to retaining EB-5 Regional Center designation.
 Our plans are living documents that allow for easy, at-a-glance information gathering.
 And we stand ready to make updates or assist with changes as the Center grows.

 The Benefits of Partnering with Wise for Your EB-5 Regional Center Planning

-In addition, to being a recognized leader in the business planning and consulting industry, Wise Business Plans employ MBA-educated writers with a wealth of experience in assisting clients with visa approval processes, particularly related to EB-5 Regional Centers.
+In addition, to being a recognized leader in the business planning and consulting industry, Wise Business Plans employ EB 5 business plan writer MBA-educated with a wealth of experience in assisting clients with visa approval processes, particularly related to EB-5 Regional Centers.
 Wise has been a partner in success with companies and investors from around the globe, working to create centers of distinction throughout the country.

-Our consultants and plan writers can help you navigate the often complex and confusing world of government regulations, helping you get approved and remain compliant.
+Our consultants and EB 5 business plan writer can help you navigate the often complex and confusing world of government regulations, helping you get approved and remain compliant.

-Our specialized EB-5 plans offer techniques that take some of the guesswork out of taking part in the EB5 initiative.
-And, since creating jobs is a key requirement of the program, we assist each EB5 business plan client with understanding their expected staffing needs to ensure that they can support and maintain the direct or indirect job creation numbers necessary for sustaining the Visa or maintaining their Regional Center designation.
-And the in-depth demographics research within your EB-5 Plan offers newcomers a valuable, multi-layer view into the market environment they hope to enter.
+Our specialized EB5 Regional Center business plan offers techniques that take some of the guesswork out of taking part in the EB-5 initiative.
+And, since creating jobs is a key requirement of the program, we assist each EB5 Regional Center business plan client with understanding their expected staffing needs to ensure that they can support and maintain the direct or indirect job creation numbers necessary for sustaining the Visa or maintaining their Regional Center designation.
+And the in-depth demographics research within your EB5 Regional Center business plan offers newcomers a valuable, multi-layer view into the market environment they hope to enter.

-According to USCIS, as part of the I-526 petition, an EB5 investor must submit a comprehensive business plan showing the need for at least 10 qualifying employees for every $1 million invested per applicant.
-Likewise, for a targeted employment area (TEA), an EB5 investor must submit a comprehensive business plan showing the need for at least 10 qualifying employees for every $500K invested per applicant.
+According to USCIS, as part of the I 526 petition, an EB-5 investor must submit a comprehensive business plan showing the need for at least 10 qualifying employees for every $1 million invested per applicant.
+Likewise, for a targeted employment area (TEA), an EB-5 investor must submit a comprehensive EB5 Regional Center business plan showing the need for at least 10 qualifying employees for every $500K invested per applicant.

-The Wise EB5 Business Plan, at approximately 40-50 pages in length, include full-color charts and graphs, and is comprehensive without being overwhelming.
+The Wise EB-5 Regional Center Business Plan, at approximately 40-50 pages in length, includes full-color charts and graphs and is comprehensive without being overwhelming.
 Our plans are easy to follow and made to be both eye-catching and functional.

 Demonstrating the economic impact of a proposed EB-5 Regional Center is a key required portion of the application process, and it goes hand-in-hand with outlining the center’s expected job creation numbers.

-The MBA-educated experts at Wise have decades of planning and financial preparation experience that, when combined with cutting-edge market analytics and a deep understanding of the requirements for setting up a successful EB-5 Regional Center, can help create a vivid, informative portrait of the proposed center’s induced, indirect and direct effects on the regional economy.
+The MBA-educated experts at Wise have decades of planning and financial preparation experience that, when combined with cutting-edge market analytics and a deep understanding of the requirements for setting up a successful EB-5 Regional Center business plan, can help create a vivid, informative portrait of the proposed center’s induced, indirect and direct effects on the regional economy.

-To learn more about the components in each Matter of Ho-compliant EB-5 plan, click here, for a quote.
+To learn more about the components in each Matter of Ho-compliant eb5 Regional Center business plan, click here, for a quote.